Data File Convert

 1.b.
 One-way conversion

-2. Migate (or move) the application then Coexist/Complement the mainframe by sharing data and processes.
+2. Migate (or replicate) the application then Coexist/Complement the mainframe by sharing data and processes.

 2.a.
 This may be an on-going transfer/exchange/conversion of data